passbutler/passbutler-documentation/Documentation.md

 The [Master Key](#master-key) could be used directly to encrypt user data but if the user wants to change its [Master Password](#master-password), all encrypted bulk data would have to be re-encrypted.
 This is a resource consuming task and takes the risk of data curruption.
 To avoid this situation, the *Master Encryption Key* is introduced:

-It is a symmetric key for [AES-256-GCM](#aes-256-gcm), is random generated once and encrypts sensible data of the user (e.g. the user settings).
+It is a symmetric key for [AES-256-GCM](#aes-256-gcm), is generated once and encrypts sensible data of the user (e.g. the user settings).
 The *Master Encryption Key* is stored in the `User.masterEncryptionKey` field and is itself encrypted with the [Master Key](#master-key).
-If the user now wants to change its [Master Password](#master-password), only the same *Master Encryption Key* needs to be re-encrypted.
+If the user wants to change its [Master Password](#master-password) now, only the same *Master Encryption Key* needs to be re-encrypted.

 #### Item Key {#item-key}

-For a simple password manager it would be reasonable to encrypt the sensible [Item Data](#item-data) simply with the [Master Encryption Key](#master-encryption-key).
-But because Pass Butler offers a password item sharing functionality a bit more complexity must be introduced.
+For a normal password manager it would be reasonable to encrypt the sensible [Item Data](#item-data) of an [Item](#item) just with the [Master Encryption Key](#master-encryption-key).
+But because an item sharing functionality is featured, a bit more complexity (and keys) must be introduced.

-Every user that have access to an [Item](#item) has also an appropriate [Item Authorization](#item-authorization) - this contains the ID of the given user and item and also the [Item Key](#item-key).

-The *Item Key* is a symmetric [AES-256-GCM](#aes-256-gcm) key which encrypts the actual sensible [Item Data](#item-data) of an [Item](#item) and is stored in the field `ItemAuthorization.itemKey`.
-It is itself encrypted with the public part of the [Item Encryption Key Pair](#item-encryption-key-pair) of the user (stored in `User.itemEncryptionPublicKey`) for whom the [Item Authorization](#item-authorization) is intended.
+The *Item Key* is a symmetric [AES-256-GCM](#aes-256-gcm) key which actually encrypts the [Item Data](#item-data).

+Every user that have access to an [Item](#item) has also an appropriate [Item Authorization](#item-authorization) - this contains an user ID, an item ID and the *Item Key* stored in the field `ItemAuthorization.itemKey`.
+It is itself encrypted with the public part of the [Item Encryption Key Pair](#item-encryption-key-pair) of the user for whom the [Item Authorization](#item-authorization) is intended.

 #### Item Encryption Key Pair {#item-encryption-key-pair}

-The Item Encryption Key Pair is an asymmetric key pair ([RSA-2048-OAEP](#rsa-2048-oaep)).
+The Item Encryption Key Pair is an asymmetric key pair ([RSA-2048-OAEP](#rsa-2048-oaep)) consists of a public and a private part:

+- the public part (stored in `User.itemEncryptionPublicKey` field) is needed to be able to share an item to another user (the [Item Key](#item-key) of the [Item](#item) desired to share is re-encrypted with it)
+- the private part (stored in `User.itemEncryptionSecretKey` field) is needed for the other user to decrypt the encrypted [Item Key](#item-key) and access the [Item Data](#item-data) of the shared [Item](#item).
+The private part is itself encrypted with the [Master Encryption Key](#master-encryption-key).

 #### Local Authentication Hash {#local-authentication-hash}

 This hash is used to authenticate to the server together with the username.
-It is a replacement for a classic username and password authentication to ensure the [Master Password](#master-password) never ever leaves the local client to ensure E2E encryption but also proves, that the user knows the master password.
+It is a replacement for a basic username and password authentication to ensure the [Master Password](#master-password) never ever leaves the local client to ensure E2E encryption but also proves, that the user knows the master password.
 It is derived with [PBKDF2-SHA256](#pbkdf2-sha256) using the username as the salt and 100001 iterations (one iteration more than for [Master Key](#master-key) derivation to clearly distinguish between the [Master Key](#master-key) derivation).

 #### Server Authentication Hash {#server-authentication-hash}

 The [Local Authentication Hash](#local-authentication-hash) could be checked directly on server side to see if the user authentication was successful.
 It is not a clear text password so it seems to be practicable.
 But this would involve two major problems:

-1. It simplifies brute force attacks significantly: Because no resource consuming cryptographic hash function is involved, the attacker could try a lot of authentications per time only limited by the network link and computing power of the server hardware
+1. It simplifies brute force attacks significantly: Because no resource consuming cryptographic hash function is involved, the attacker could try a lot of authentications per time only limited by the network and computing power of the server hardware
 2. It would introduce the "hash-is-the-password" situation where an attacker can straight-forward authenticate with stolen hashes

+TODO

 send to the server where it is hashed again ([PBKDF2-SHA256](#pbkdf2-sha256) with 150000 iterations - around 50k iterations more to more slow down computing time).